 What is a Mammal?

 A mammal is a warm-blooded animal with fur that feeds its young milk.
 They also have lungs and, therefore, breathe air.
 The obvious examples of a mammal are humans, dogs, and cats.

 However, marine animals such as dolphins, whales, dugongs, and manatees are also classed as mammals as they possess all of these traits.

 The order of Mammalia includes animals that possess mammary glands.
-The order incorporates monotremes (egg-laying mammals) such as echidnas and the duck-billed platypus and Marsupials (mammals with pouches) such as kangaroos and possums.
+The ranking incorporates monotremes (egg-laying mammals), such as echidnas, duck-billed platypi, and Marsupials (mammals with pouches), such as kangaroos and possums.
 The third includes Eutherians, which are known also known as placental mammals.
 Eutherians have a long gestation period, as evidenced by humans carrying their young for nine months.